-Invest in a Decent Strop
+Invest In a Good Strop

-A strop is a long strip of material that is typically used to sharpen straight razors.
+A strop is a long strip of material that is typically used to sharpen this kind of razor.
 The most classic material available is leather.

 To use a leather strop effectively, you simply rake the straight razor along the strop in the opposite direction of the blade’s cutting edge.
 Some users prefer to apply a sharpening compound to the strop beforehand.

 As for how often you should use the strop, most people recommend swiping your straight razor a few times after each shave.
-This will help maintain the blade’s edge and ultimately improve its lifespan.
+This will help maintain the blade’s razor-sharp edge and ultimately improve its lifespan.

-Look into a High-quality Water Stone
+Look Into a High-quality Water Stone

 While a decent strop will help extend your straight razor’s life, it is not enough by itself.
 The next tip to keep in mind when learning how to sharpen a straight razor is that you need to purchase a high-quality water stone.
 Others call it a whetstone, so just remember that the two are the same.

 Oil Your Blade Frequently

 When properly cared for, a straight razor should not require frequent sharpening.
 Our third tip to keep in mind when learning how to sharpen a straight razor is to oil your blade frequently.